Adolis García Preview, Player Props: Rangers vs. Astros

 Adolis García At The Plate

-- Among the qualified hitters, he ranks 104th in batting average, while his on-base percentage ranks 86th and he is 22nd in slugging.
+- Among the qualifying batters in MLB play, he ranks 104th in batting average, 89th in on-base percentage, and 22nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.